jcjorel/clonesquad-ec2-pet-autoscaler/docs/BUILD_RELEASE_DEBUG.md

 To increase portability of execution envrionment needed by CloneSquad activities (dev/run/build/test...), a DevKit is provided as a Docker container.

-It is the vehicule for publishing the CloneSquad releases but also the envrionment where to launch the various demonstrations.
+It is the vehicule for publishing the CloneSquad releases but also the environment where to launch the various demonstrations.

 The DevKit must be configured with essential contextual informations contained in 2 files:
 * /clonesquad-deployment-parameters/deployment-parameters.txt